yednapg/Todo-CLI/README.md

 # Todo-CLI
-Todo Application in Python, on Terminal using Rick, Typer, !
+Todo Application in Python, on Terminal using Rich, Typer, !